 ChatGPT makes workers 37% more efficient by decreasing the time needed to complete a task and increasing the quality of work.

 How many users does ChatGPT have?

-According to the latest estimates, ChatGPT has over 100 million users.
-It took ChatGPT just 5 days to add 1 million to its user base, setting a record as the fastest-growing app in history.
-The ChatGPT website currently gets 1.8 billion visitors a month.
+According to the latest data, ChatGPT has over 180 million users.
+It took ChatGPT just 5 days to add 1 million to its user base after launching.
+The ChatGPT website currently gets 1.6 billion visitors a month.